cpascoli/hashstrat/README.md

 A Pool contract that implements a simple crypto investment fund.

-Users depoist DAI into the pool and receive PoolLP tokens back that represent their share in the pool.
+This is the functionality implemented so far:
-New PoolLP tokens get minted when DAI are deposited into the pool and get burt when DAI are withdrawn from the pool.
+- Users depoist DAI into the pool and receive PoolLP tokens back that represent their share in the pool.
-The Pool can spend some of its DAI to buy WETH on UniswapV2, or can sell some WETH for DAI.
+- New PoolLP tokens get minted when DAI are deposited into the pool and get burt when DAI are withdrawn from the pool.
-The Pool uses a rebalancing strategy to target a 60% / 40% split allocation of WETH and DAI.
+- The Pool can spend some of its DAI to buy WETH on UniswapV2, or can sell some WETH for DAI.
+- The Pool uses a rebalancing strategy to target a 60% / 40% split allocation of WETH and DAI.
 This means that the value of WETH (in DAI) aims to be about 60% of the overall value of the Pool (in DAI).
-The strategy waits for the value of WETH in the Pool to go above/below the 60% target by a preset thereshold (e.g 15%) before rebalancing.
+- The strategy waits for the value of WETH in the Pool to go above/below the 60% target by a preset thereshold (e.g 15%) before rebalancing.
-The Pool uses Chainlink keepers to automate the Pool rebalaning operations.
+- The Pool uses Chainlink keepers to automate the Pool rebalaning operations.
-The price of WETH/USD is also provided by a Chainlink feed.
+- The price of WETH/USD is also provided by a Chainlink feed.
+This price feed is used to determine the value of the WETH in the fund and to trigger the rebalance process.

 NOTE: Deployment scripts can deploy to Kovan only.